-There is no argument when it comes to giving to God.
-It all belongs to Him – ALL OF IT – period.
-(Psalm 24:1) When King David and all his people had given so willingly, generously and sacrificially to build God’s temple, He said to God, “Who am I, and what is my people that we should be able thus to offer willingly?
+There’s no argument when it comes to giving to God.
+It all belongs to Him – ALL OF IT – period (Psalm 24:1).
+When King David and all his people had given so willingly, generously and sacrificially to build God’s temple, he said to God, “Who am I, and what is my people that we should be able thus to offer willingly?
 For all things come from you, and of your own have we given you” (1 Chronicles 29:14).
 David knew what most people today still don’t get: we never give God anything of ours.
 Everything we have came from Him.

-Jack Graham, who pastors the great Prestonwood Baptist Church in Plano, said, “The purpose of tithing is to teach us to put God first in our lives.
+Jack Graham, Pastor of the great Prestonwood Baptist Church in Plano, said, “The purpose of tithing is to teach us to put God first in our lives.
 God doesn’t need our money.
 Instead, He wants what our money represents: our priorities, passions, purposes.
 Make a commitment to tithe and dedicate yourself to it.
 And more than anything … trust God and let Him prove His promises.”

-Tithing is giving back to God 10% of whatever He blesses us with financially.
+Tithing is giving back to God 10 percent of whatever He blesses us with financially.
 God said, “Bring the whole tithe into the storehouse, that there may be food in my house.
-‘Test me in this,’ says the Lord Almighty, ‘and see if I will not throw open the floodgates of heaven and pour out so much blessing that you will not have room enough for it.’”
-(Malachi 3:10/NIV1984)
+‘Test me in this,’ says the Lord Almighty, ‘and see if I will not throw open the floodgates of heaven and pour out so much blessing that you will not have room enough for it’” (Malachi 3:10/NIV1984).

-You may have heard arguments against tithing.
-Here are 6 arguments FOR tithing:
+You may have heard arguments AGAINST tithing.
+Here are six arguments FOR tithing:

 (1) The LOGICAL argument.